Devastating Afghanistan earthquake kills over 800 people and injures another 2,500

 The earthquake has intensified existing humanitarian challenges in Afghanistan, said Filippo Grandi, the UN High Commissioner for Refugees, as he urged the international community to support relief efforts.

-“This adds death and destruction to other challenges including drought and the forced return of millions of Afghans from neighbouring countries,” he posted on X. “Hopefully the donor community will not hesitate to support relief efforts.”
+“This adds death and destruction to other challenges, including drought and the forced return of millions of Afghans from neighbouring countries,” he posted on X, formerly Twitter.
+“Hopefully, the donor community will not hesitate to support relief efforts.”

-It was the third major deadly earthquake in Afghanistan after the Taliban took control of the country in 2021.
-Since then, global funding cuts that once formed the bulk of the Afghan government’s finances have significantly hampered the country’s ability to respond to the ongoing humanitarian crisis.
+It was the third major deadly earthquake in Afghanistan since the Taliban took control of the country in 2021.
+After the takeover, global funding cuts that once formed the bulk of the Afghan government’s finances have significantly hampered the country’s ability to respond to the ongoing humanitarian crisis.

 “This earthquake strikes a country already facing lack of global support for a severe humanitarian crisis,” Graham Davison, Afghanistan director for humanitarian organisation Care, said.
 “Nearly half of the population of Afghanistan – 23 million people – is already reliant on humanitarian aid, and yet the humanitarian response plan is only 28 per cent funded.”